Will Google Use Social Engineering to Fight Search Engine Spam?

 If you change your site using what Google may consider spam, Google may not change the rank of your page in response, according to a patent filed by the search engine.
 It may increase your rankings, decrease those rankings, or make no changes at all to them.

-Google’s Webmaster Guidelines highlight a number of practices that the search engine warns against, that someone might engage in if they were to try to boost their rankings in the search engine in ways intended to mislead it.
+You can see the kinds of tactics that Google might frown upon.
+Google’s Webmaster Guidelines highlight many search engine spam practices that they warn against, that someone may use if they were to try to boost rankings in the search engine in ways intended to mislead it.
 The guidelines start with the following warning:

-A Google patent granted this week describes a few ways in which the search engine might respond when it believes there’s a possibility that such practices might be taking place on a page, where they might lead to the rankings of pages being improved in those search results.
+A Google patent granted this week describes how the search engine might respond when there’s a possibility that such search engine spam practices might take place, where they might lead to improved rankings of pages in search results.
 The following image from the patent shows how search results might be reordered based upon such rank modifying spam:

-Those practices, referred to in the patent as “rank-modifying spamming techniques,” may involve techniques such as:
+These search engine spam practices, referred to as “rank-modifying spamming techniques,” may involve:

 - Keyword stuffing,

 - Invisible text,

 - Page redirects,

 - Meta tags stuffing, and

 While the patent defines these practices, I’d recommend reading the definitions in the quality guidelines on the Google help pages which provide much more detail.
 What’s interesting about this patent isn’t that Google is taking steps to try to keep people from manipulating search results, but rather the steps they might take when people may engage in rank-modifying spamming.